-What are the best gifts for toddlers that will last and be appreciated?
+What are the best gifts for toddlers and preschoolers that will last and be appreciated?

-Over time we realized that if we bought toys that kids in both stages could enjoy (both toddler and preschoolers), then we could have less stuff, save money, and enjoy the gifts more.
+Over time we've realized that if we buy toys that kids in both stages could enjoy (both toddler and preschoolers), then we could have less stuff, save money, and enjoy the gifts more.

 How do you decide what toys to bring into your home?